 Afterwards, we will visit Machane Yehuda – a vibrant Jerusalem marketplace.
 In the evening, we will welcome in the Shabat (Sabath) with a Kabbalat Shabbat dinner with local families.

 Masada in Judea.
 The complex was built by King Herod, who reigned between 37 BCE and 4 CE.
 It was here that became a last stand for Jews fighting the Roman empire.
 In the revolt, the Jewish tribe chose death rather than slavery when the Roman’s broke through their defenses.
 It is also an archaeological site of great significance.
 The remains of Herod’s palaces are outstanding and help to illustrate the lives of the Jews and their harrowing choice.
 Masada overlooks Kibbutz Ein Gedi & the Dead Sea.
-We will overnight at the Kibbutz.
+Return to Jerusalem for overnight.

-Friday, November 23 – Today we will walk around the Old city of Jaffa and Neve Tzedek, and learn about the early Zionist movement.
-After lunch we will have free time to explore Jaffa and the wonderful, eclectic Nachalat Binayamni Arts and Crafts market place.
+Tuesday, December 18 - We will embark on a tour of the city, including the fabulous Bauhaus Buildings that can be found all over the heart of the city.
+Later we will walk around the Old city of Jaffa and Neve Tzedek, and learn about the early Zionist movement.
+We will have free time to explore Jaffa and Tel Aviv’s wonderful, eclectic Nachalat Binayamni Arts and Crafts marketplace.
+Oaernight in JAffa

 The city of Petra, capital of the Nabataean Arabs, is one of the most famous archaeological sites in the world.
 It is not known precisely when Petra was built, but the city began to prosper as the capital of the Nabataean Empire from the 1st century BC, which grew rich through trade in frankincense, myrrh, and spices.
 Petra was later annexed to the Roman Empire and continued to thrive until a large earthquake in 363 AD destroyed much of the city in the 4th century AD.
 After a full day tour we will retire to our Tent Hotel in Petra, a unique desert experience.